Senior Membership Associate - National Academy of Engineering

 NAE has more than 2,400 peer-elected members and foreign members, approximately 56 percent from academia, 36 percent from industry, and 8 percent from nonprofit institutions and government.
 They serve as members of research and study committees, plan and conduct symposia and workshops, and assist in the work of the Academy in many other ways.
 Activities include collaborative projects at home and abroad to examine technological problems, advising Congress and government agencies on engineering-related matters of national importance, and recognizing and honoring outstanding engineers for their contributions.

-The Senior Membership Associate manages projects or functions specific to membership activities such as elections, and member services; policies and procedures; meetings and records of committees; and annual meeting support.
+The Senior Membership Associate manages projects or functions specific to membership activities such as annual, regional, and national meetings, member communications, and member services, policies and procedures; meetings and records of committee meetings.
 Develops related materials, provides advice on matters related to area of responsibility, and ensures successful management and execution of assigned projects and area of responsibility.

 Applies specific and professional-level knowledge to perform responsibilities requiring the identification and analysis of complex factors to determine best course of action.
 Uses independent judgment and discretion, but may receive guidance or expertise from supervisor or higher- level staff on more complex problems.
 Establishes processes and/or procedures to ensure the effective and efficient operation of assigned functions.